 Exhibition sectors at BAU 2017:

-BAU 2017—that is 185,000 square meters of materials, technologies and systems.
-Some 25 soccer fields of state-of-the-art technology for the international construction industry.
+25 soccer fields filled with state-of-the-art technology for the international construction industry.
 In a five-part series, we look at the main focuses of the exhibition sectors at the fair.
-Part 3 deals with the topics of glass and building automation/control, natural/cast stone and stones/soils.
+Part 5, the final part, deals with the topics of gate and parking systems, floor coverings and aluminum.